nlehrter/4F14-Lab-Excercise/README.md

-A lab exercise for the 4F14 Course on Computer architecture and multithreading.
+A lab exercise for a Course on Computer architecture and multithreading.

 The aim of this exercise is to create a queue of 255 random strings.
 The queue is then iterated through in three threads simaultaneously, with one printing the queue, one deleting a random item, and one reversing the queue.
 This process is